StatCan/tass-ssat/README.md

 `conda env create -f environment.yaml`.

-The conda environment will contain all the of the dependencies at the correct versions.
+The conda environment will contain all the of the dependencies at the correct versions with the exception of Appium.
 To run tests, make sure you have an editable install with `pip install -e <module>` from the root directory.
 Where `<module>` is replaced with the desired component of TASS:

 - tass-core
 - tass-converter